 Experience aquatic Australia like a local

-Find the best places around Australia for close encounters with marine animals, surfing big waves, island hopping, whale watching and more.
+Find some of the best places around Australia for close encounters with marine animals, surfing big waves and more.

 Where to encounter marine animals on the Great Barrier Reef